ibm-cloud-docs/account/s2s.md

 To connect a service to your app by starting from the details page for a specific service, complete the following steps:

 You can also create connections from your app to the service.
-Select your app from the My resources page, go to the **Connections** menu, and select the service.
+Select your app from the Resource list page, go to the **Connections** menu, and select the service.
 {: note}

-1. On the My resources page, click **Services** and select the service that you want to access.
+1. On the Resource list page, click **Services** and select the service that you want to access.
 The service details page is displayed.
 2. Click **Connections** in the navigation.
 3. Click **Create connection**.
 4. Click **Connect** for the row of the app that you want to create the connection for.